Tut (miniseries)

-Tut is a Canadian-American miniseries that premiered on U.S. cable network Spike on July 19, 2015.
+Tut is a Canadian-American miniseries that premiered on American cable network Spike on July 19, 2015.
 The three-part miniseries is based on the life of Egyptian pharaoh Tutankhamun.

 Development

 Tut was first announced by Spike in May 2014.
 The miniseries marks a return by the network towards scripted programming, and in particular, "event" series that cater to a "balanced" audience (in contrast to the remainder of Spike's programming at the time, which has typically skewed towards a male audience).
 Such event series have also been recently popular among other networks, such as History.
 Tut is produced by Muse Entertainment, best known for its other miniseries The Kennedys and The Pillars of the Earth.

+According to the executive producer/writer, the series combines historical fact with dramatization.
+The costume designer incorporated both history and fantasy into the clothing.